-Okay, great.
-And then along those same lines, the new CEO said that they're now conducting a deep review of their entire North American business.
-What implications can a merger, partial sale, or significant rationalization of Schlumberger's (unintelligible) business have on the licensing agreement and commercialization path?
+OK.
+Great.
+And then along those same lines, the new CEO said that they are now conducting a deeper view of their entire North American business.
+What implications can a merger, partial sale or significant rationalization of Schlumberger's OneStim frac business have on the licensing agreement and commercialization to that?

 Well, that's a big question.
-I mean right now, we have to see where they decide to go with that business.
-I'm not going to comment specifically on where they're headed that they're still I think in the process of deciding that.
-At the end of the day, what we're focused on is commercializing our technology period.
+And right now we have to see where they decide to go with that business.
+I'm not going to comment specifically on where they are headed.
+That there's still I think in the process of deciding that.

+At the end of the day, what we're focused on is commercializing our technology, period.

 Fair enough.
-Chris, when it comes to your strategic objective of expanding the Water-company's Water TAM, have you reached the point now or when might you decide to move forward with trying to organically develop an offering rather than waiting for the right acquisition to materialize?
+Chris, when it comes to your strategic objective of expanding the water -- company's water TAM, have you reached the point now or when might you decide to move forward with trying to organically develop an offering, rather than waiting for the right acquisition to materialize?

-Well, interesting.
-Look, great question.
+Well, interestingly -- a great question.
 Interestingly enough, we're doing a lot of internal development right now.
-So, we have a two-pronged strategy, an organic growth strategy meaning developing technology in-house, and so we've been working on that for a better part of the year.
-We're also all out there talking to various parties on--from an inorganic standpoint, but that's principally related to partnerships and supply agreements versus acquisitions at this point.
+So we have a two-prong strategy and organic growth strategy, meaning, developing technology in-house, and so we've been working on that for a better part of the year.
+We are also out there talking to various parties on -- from an inorganic standpoint, but that's principally related to partnerships and supply agreements versus acquisitions at this point.